 Job Description

-This position reports to DAE’s Coordinator of Communications and will assist with content creation to promote services and programs including: crafting/scheduling social media posts, capturing images to be used for promotion of DAE through website, social media, and print outlets, updating the DAE website, and other special projects.
+This position reports to DAE’s Coordinator of Communications and will assist with content creation to promote services and programs, including: crafting/scheduling social media posts; capturing photos/videos to be used for promotion of DAE through website, social media, and print outlets; and other special projects.

 Qualifications

-Applicants must have a proactive approach to projects and possess excellent interpersonal and communication skills, Be familiar with Twitter, Instagram, and Tiktok and social media metrics.
+Applicants must have a proactive approach to projects; possess excellent interpersonal and communication skills; and be familiar with Instagram, Tiktok, and social media metrics.
 Working knowledge of Adobe Creative Suite and/or Canva is preferred.

 To Apply